sixhops/catcollector-codealong/02-models-migrations.md

 Our `index.html` should still be showing valid Cat data because all we changed was where it was getting its data.
 But now that we know the function for reading the data of a single Cat, we can now implement that route in our project.

-The difference between an `index` page and a `show` or `details` page is how much data is shown about one Cat versus how much data is shown about all Cats.
+The difference between an `index` page and a `show` or `details` page is `index` shows all cats on one page and `show` shows all details about one cat.
 Frequently, we want to limit the data shown about each Cat in the list of all Cats.
 But we provide a way to link from that list to an individual page for each Cat that can show all of the detailed data about that Cat.
 Together, these two routes comprise the only `read` operations we will do on our database: Read one object, or Read all objects.

-The pattern of creating a new url in `urls.py`, a new view function in `views.py`, and a new html file in `/template` will apply here.
+The pattern of creating a new url in `urls.py`, a new view function in `views.py`, and a new html file in `/templates` will apply here.
 However, think about what we know about the "Read One" operation: the only way we can find the one Cat we are interested in is by knowing its ID.
 That means that we need a way to have a variable in our URL that can hold any valid Cat ID.
 Django provides syntax for setting this up.

 1. Let's add a `show` url with a variable that can hold the ID that the user is interested in.
 Open `main_app/urls.py`: